Emergence of the $\pi(1300)$ Resonance from Lattice QCD

-The parameters obtained in the fit to the finite-volume spectra are used in an infinite-volume three-body formalism (IVU)~\cite{Sadasivan:2021emk, Garofalo:2022pux, Yan:2024gwp, Feng:2024wyg}, allowing us to extract universal parameters of hadron resonances, see \cref{fig:Workflow} for the general workflow.
-This requires solving an integral equation, accomplished efficiently using the complex contour method, for details and comparisons between methods, see Refs.~\cite{Feng:2024wyg, Sakthivasan:2024uwd, Doring:2025sgb}.
+The parameters obtained in the fit to the finite-volume spectra are used in an infinite-volume three-body formalism (IVU)~\cite{Sadasivan:2021emk, Garofalo:2022pux, Dawid:2023jrj, Yan:2024gwp, Feng:2024wyg}, allowing us to extract universal parameters of hadron resonances; see \cref{fig:Workflow} for the general workflow.
+This requires solving an integral equation, accomplished efficiently using the complex contour method.
+For details and comparisons between methods, see Refs.~\cite{Feng:2024wyg, Sakthivasan:2024uwd, Doring:2025sgb}.
 We note that integrating over the momentum of the spectator up to a certain cutoff defines the maximal energy range up to which the amplitude fulfills unitarity, i.e., $\sqrt{s_{\rm max}}=\sqrt{\sigma+l_{\rm max}^2}+\sqrt{M_\pi^2+l_{\rm max}^2}|_{\sigma=4M_\pi^2}$.
-On the other hand, for a fixed $s$ larger cutoff values can lead to $\sigma\ll\sigma_{\rm MP}$, rendering the two-body input unrealistic.
-We observe that our cutoff choice ($CT$) maximizes the range of applicability of the methodology.
+On the other hand, for a fixed $s$, larger cutoff values can lead to $\sigma\ll\sigma_{\rm MP}$, rendering the two-body input unrealistic.
+We observe that our cutoff choice maximizes the range of applicability of the methodology.

 For the fits to light pion mass data only, we observe that only a few of the fits lead to a $\pi(1300)$ pole.
-The most probable reason for this is that $\pi(1300)$ is weakly pion mass dependent with a pole expected at $M_{\pi(1300)}\approx 1300/208\gtrsim 6 M_\pi$ -- well outside of the energy range which can be tackled by current lattice and finite-volume methods.
+This, but also a very sparse finite-volume spectrum in \cref{fig:spectra}, indicates that $\pi(1300)$ is weakly pion mass dependent with a pole expected at $M_{\pi(1300)}\approx 1300/208\gtrsim 6 M_\pi$---well outside of the energy range that can be tackled by current lattice and finite-volume methods.
 Luckily, this is not the case for the heavy pion mass $M_{\pi(1300)}\approx 1300/305\approx 4.2 M_\pi$, such that all fits in $68\%$, $95\%$, and $99\%$ confidence intervals around the observed $\chi^2_{\rm obs}$ indeed lead to a $\pi(1300)$ pole.
-Interestingly, these fits include also those with no explicit pole-term in the parametrization of the three-body force, thus generating a $\pi(1300)$ pole dynamically.
+Interestingly, these fits include also those with no explicit pole term in the parametrization of the three-body force, thus generating a $\pi(1300)$ pole dynamically.